ocp-workshop-wf/bootcamp/module2/README.md

   - What's the difference between json and yaml? <br/>
   ***YAML*** can handle more tasks than JSON, also it supports data types like integers and floats, while JSON doesn't.
 In Addition JSON uses { curly brackets } to list, ***YAML*** doesn't.
 <br/>
-- Lets take a look at Objects along with the key value pairs in both:
+- Lets take a look at Objects and child objects along with the `-` key value pairs in both:

 | YAML